 Inoculating audiences against incitement, through Vioja Mahakamani

 Some of Kenya’s most widely recognized media stars are the cast members of Vioja Mahakamani, a hit comedic courtroom drama.
-We worked with the Kenya Broadcast Corporation (KBC) and Media Focus on Africa to create four episodes on the topic of Dangerous Speech, which aired nationwide, and was subsequently used by conflict-prevention organizations on the ground in Kenya.
-This initiative, principally funded by the Fetzer Institute, was centered on instilling love and forgiveness in the minds and hearts of viewers.
+We worked with the Kenya Broadcast Corporation (KBC) and Media Focus on Africa to create four episodes on the topic of Dangerous Speech, which aired nationwide, and are now being used by conflict-prevention organizations on the ground in Kenya.
+This initiative, principally funded by the Fetzer Institute, is centered on instilling love and forgiveness in the minds and hearts of viewers.

 From these programs, we hope to develop a model that can be used in other countries where ethnic hatred is growing, and there is increased risk of violence.